-Unlock the seatback by pulling the release handle and then fold the seatback down.
-Then push the seatback downward until it locks into place and make sure that it is securely locked.
+Unlock the seatback by pulling the release knob and then fold the seatback down.

-To return the seatback to its original position, unlock the seatback by pulling the release handle and then raise the seatback until it locks into place and make sure that it is securely locked.
+To return the seatback to its original position, raise the seatback until it locks into place and make sure that it is securely locked.

 ▼ Head rest adjustment